-- the LTI Next free share plan has a vesting period of three (3) years for employees and the Chief Executive Officer.
+- value of the Company's share was €24.70 per share.
+This grant will only be finalised if all of the conditions have been fulfilled at the end of the vesting period; - the LTI Next free share plan has a vesting period of three (3) years for employees and the Chief Executive Officer.
 Subject to fulfilment of the cumulative conditions detailed below, the shares will vest to each beneficiary at the end of this three (3) year period: - presence condition: - the beneficiary must, throughout the vesting period for these rights to the free grant of performance shares, be a senior executive or executive officer within the meaning of Article L. 225-197-1-II of the French Commercial Code or retired from the Company or the companies or economic interest groups affiliated with the Company within the meaning of Article L. 225-197-2 of the French Commercial Code, - performance condition: - the performance condition as defined in the plan will determine the number of performance shares that vest to the beneficiary based on the performance criteria assessed over three consecutive fiscal years, - for the LTI Next plan, it is based on organic growth in Company revenue and profit margin (operating profitability), it being noted that this condition will be assessed for each of the performance criteria by the average annual attainment rate for these criteria based on the objectives (threshold and target) set by the Board of Directors during the initial Board meetings each year following the publication of results, - guaranteed minimum (not applicable to the Chief Executive Officer): - each plan beneficiary will obtain annually, regardless of the final results of the performance conditions for the year in question, at least 50% of performance shares.
-If, at the end of the year in question, over 50% of the performance conditions are fulfilled, the plan beneficiary will be granted the higher number of performance shares, - performance shares are only deemed to have vested if the following two conditions are met (i) the vesting period has expired, and (ii) the presence condition is satisfied; - the shares delivered will be existing shares held by the Company at the end of the vesting period and/or shares that have been newly created at the latest at the end of the vesting period; - this free share grant is open to all employees, including the Chief Executive Officer.
+If, at the end of the year in question, over 50% of the performance conditions are fulfilled, the plan beneficiary will be granted the higher number of performance shares - performance shares are only deemed to have vested if the following two conditions are met (i) the vesting period has expired, and (ii) the presence condition is satisfied; - the shares delivered will be existing shares held by the Company at the end of the vesting period and/or shares that have been newly created at the latest at the end of the vesting period; - this free share grant is open to all employees, including the Chief Executive Officer.
 Accordingly, an incentive bonus was paid to employees in order to comply with the laws and regulations in force and, in particular, Article L. 22-10-60 of the French Commercial Code.